 Yes.
 This can be frozen for up to 6 months.
 Cashew cream freezes well, but expect to have a bit of separation when it thaws.
 You can always freeze raw cashews as well.

-If you choose to freeze the cream, give it a quick run into the blender after defrosting to get rid of any lumps.
+If you choose to freeze the cream, give it a quick run into the blender after defrosting to eliminate any lumps.

 How to turn basic cashew cream into the next level